-All staff, parents/carers and children are made aware of the school's escalation process through the school prospectus, website and in assemblies.
-This can be activated in the event of concerns not being resolved after the first point of contact.
+All staff, parents/carers and children are made aware of the school's complaints and escalation processes, which can be activated in the event of concerns not being resolved after the first point of contact.

 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
 School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities.